 About me: My name is Heather Frost and I'm proud to be the Principal of this unique little rural school.
 We have a focus on our environment and Education outside the classroom.
 I have a passion for skiing and the outdoors and as a result the children get the opportunity to explore our environment to learn about amazing weather patterns, volcanoes, a different outdoors from where we live and opportunities to learn about potential risks in many demanding environments.

-The school's mud slides and cross country occur on my property and the children learn how to take risks in a supported environment while having a whole lot of fun.
+The school's cross country occurs on my property and the children learn how to take risks in a supported environment while having a whole lot of fun.

 We hope you enjoy visiting our site and we are always very happy to talk to anyone about out lovely school.

-The team are enthusiastically participating in the MindLab professional development programme that is gearing us for collaborative learning and Inquiry.
-They complete this course half way through 2017 and are already implementing thier ideas in the classroom.
+The team have participated in the MindLab professional development programme that supports collaborative learning and Inquiry.
+They are implementing their ideas in the classroom.
+Our two new teachers are now participating in the Mindlab programme too.

 We are keen to have all children attaining at least the "At" status against the National standards in the very near future in reading, writing and maths.